lcs-djones/icd2o-s1-2024-2025/content/source-icd2o/shared/Exercises/Diorama Creation.md

 >[!warning]
 >> This project will not be 3D printed.
 This is to give me time to catch up on prints that need to be done and reduce our plastic usage.
 >>> This means that you may *ignore* the principles of creating printable models.
-Feel free to have as many overhangs
+Feel free to have overhangs

 ![[Pasted image 20250126210833.png]]
 ## Objective